-The Istituto Nazionale di Oceanografia e di Geofisica Sperimentale (National Institute of Oceanography and Applied Geophysics) - OGS and CINECA, the he largest Italian computing centre, drew up an agreement to implement a training program focussed on High Performance Computing (HPC) applications for Earth Sciences, the "HPC Training and Research for Earth Sciences" (HPC-TRES).
-The program is co-sponsored by the Minister of University and Research (MUR) under its extraordinary contribute for the Italian participation to activities related to the international infrastructure PRACE - The Partnership for Advanced Computing in Europe.
+OGS (Istituto Nazionale di Oceanografia e di Geofisica Sperimentale - National Institute of Oceanography and Experimental Geophysics) and CINECA drew up an agreement to implement a training program focussed on High Performance Computing (HPC) applications for Earth Sciences, the "HPC Training and Research for Earth Sciences" (HPC-TRES).
+The program is co-sponsored by the Minister of Education, University and Research (MIUR) under its extraordinary contribute for the Italian participation to activities related to the international infrastructure PRACE - The Partnership for Advanced Computing in Europe.